TIY-Rails-1507/Rails/11_update_part_2.md

 ```html
 <form class="edit_question" id="edit_question_3" action="/questions/3" accept-charset="UTF-8" method="post">
 ```
 At the end of the tag we see `method="post"`.
-This means that when we hit the submit button this form will do a post to "/questions/3".
+This means that when we click the submit button this form will do a post to "/questions/3".

 All of the data in the form will be sent to the server in the body of the request.
 This is made available in the params array.